ibpdas/valueline/README.md

 ## 1. What the model solves

+# What the Model Solves

-Public sector organisations often operate in complex, federated environments where no single entity controls the full data value chain.
-This makes it hard to show how foundational work translates into maturity, behaviour change or public value.
+Public sector organisations work in complex, federated environments.
+No single team controls the full data value chain, which makes it difficult to show how foundational work leads to maturity, behaviour change or public value.

-The underlying issue are attribution, prioritisation and collaboration.
+## Core Challenges

+- unclear attribution
+- competing priorities
+- fragmented collaboration

-Data teams create the conditions for value, but outcomes depend on whether the wider system adopts and uses them.
+Data teams create the conditions for value, but results depend on how the wider system adopts and uses those conditions.

-When the link is unclear, leaders face an additional challenge - balancing the pressure for visible quick wins with the need to fix long term foundations for sustainable impact.

-Without clarity on how value flows, organisations unintentionally waste effort, duplicate work and miss opportunities for collaboration and real impact.
+This creates a familiar tension:

+**quick wins now** vs **strong foundations for later**

+## Why It Matters

+When value flows are not understood, organisations:

+- waste effort
+- duplicate work
+- misread progress
+- lose opportunities for collaboration
+- miss chances for real impact

+A clearer view of the value journey helps leaders prioritise well, direct investment, and reduce wasted energy across the system.

 **ValueLine** solves these by breaking the journey into three causal levels.
 Each moves at a different pace and is influenced by different actors.